mtfurlan/email-processor/README.md

 * run runner.py on a cronjob
 * runner lists all emails in the inbox
 * runner fetches each email one at a time
-* runner runs plugins in plugins/ till one handles it
+* find each plugin that wants to handle that sender or whatever
+* run each one
-* runner archives the email on the server
+* if all succeed, runner archives the email on the server

+plugin requirements
+* idempotent